Order of Saint George (House of Habsburg)

 The Order of Saint George (Ordo militaris Sancti Georgii; St. Georgs-Orden) is an Austrian chivalric order founded by the Habsburg emperor Frederick III and Pope Paul II in 1469.
 Established as a military order to advocate the Christian faith, its original implicit goal was to combat the Ottoman incursions into the Inner Austrian lands of Styria, Carinthia and Carniola.
 The order resided at Millstatt Abbey and in Wiener Neustadt, until in 1598 its properties were handed over to the Jesuit college in Graz.

 History

 Frederick III

 In 1462 Emperor Frederick III and his court were besieged within the Hofburg by his brother, Archduke Albert VI of Austria, and a rebel army of insurgent citizens.
-While barricaded within the palace, Frederick made a vow that if he were to overcome the siege, he would undertake a pilgrimage to Rome, found a diocese, and establish a chivalric order in honour of Saint George.
+While barricaded within the palace, Frederick made a vow that if he were to overcome the siege, he would undertake a pilgrimage to Rome, find a diocese, and establish a chivalric order in honour of Saint George.
 In 1463 Albert suddenly died, leaving Frederick III's rule uncontested and breaking the siege.